sroopsai/task-cli/README.md

-java -jar target/task-cli-1.0-SNAPSHOT.jar

-Task CLI is a simple command-line interface application for managing tasks.
+# Task CLI is a simple command-line interface application for managing tasks.
 It allows users to add, view, and update tasks with ease.

 ## Features